Jacob Meyers Player Props: Astros vs. Mets

 Jacob Meyers At The Plate

-- Meyers is hitting .230 with nine doubles, a triple, six home runs and 16 walks.
+- Meyers has nine doubles, a triple, six home runs and 17 walks while batting .228.

-- He has gone deep in six games this year (11.3%), homering in 3% of his trips to the dish.
+- In six games this season, he has gone deep (11.1%, and 3% of his trips to the plate).

-- Meyers has driven in a run in 13 games this year (24.5%), including six games with more than one RBI (11.3%).
+- Meyers has driven in a run in 13 games this season (24.1%), including six games with more than one RBI (11.1%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.